 If you are reading this, you probably love Florida’s springs.

 If you want to find and explore new springs you might not know about, check out this guide.
 It lists all of the major springs in Florida in a very convenient way.
 It’s very well organized and easy to use.

-Rock Springs is inside the city of Apopka, but it doesn’t feel like the city at all because it’s surrounded by protected land.
-It feels like a true natural adventure.
+Rock Springs is inside the city of Apopka, but it doesn’t feel like the city at all.
+It’s surrounded by environmentally protected land, and feels like a true natural adventure.
 For being inside a city, there’s a surprising amount of Florida wildlife.

-I think the wildlife is so abundant at Rock Springs is because of the huge amount of protected land– they have a much larger habitat to roam through.
+One reason wildlife is so abundant around Rock Springs is because of the huge amount of protected land; they have a much larger habitat to roam through.
 If you look at a google map you’ll see a huge area of green protected areas.